 This article explains the statistics available in the Auction insights report, how to find the report, and how to set a filter to locate the keywords, ad groups and campaigns that have Auction insights reports available.

-The Auction insights report for Search campaigns provides six different statistics: impression share, average position, overlap rate, position above rate, top of page rate and outranking share.
+The Auction insights report for Search campaigns provides 6 different statistics: impression share, overlap rate, position above rate, top of page rate and outranking share.
 You can generate a report for one or more keywords, ad groups or campaigns (as long as they meet a minimum threshold of activity for the time period selected) and segment results by time and device.

 The Auction insights report for Shopping campaigns provides three different statistics: impression share, overlap rate and outranking share.
 You can generate a report for one or more ad groups or campaigns (as long as they meet a minimum threshold of activity for the time period selected) and segment results by time and device.
 Auction insights data for Shopping campaigns is available from October 2014 to the present.